Fertilisation: Rupture of pollen tube

 The rupture of the pollen tube to release sperm in Arabidopsis has been shown to depend on a signal from the female gametophyte.
 Specific proteins called FER protein kinases present in the ovule control the production of highly reactive derivatives of oxygen called reactive oxygen species (ROS).
 ROS levels have been shown via GFP to be at their highest during floral stages when the ovule is the most receptive to pollen tubes, and lowest during times of development and following fertilisation.
 High amounts of ROS activate Calcium ion channels in the pollen tube, causing these channels to take up Calcium ions in large amounts.
 This increased uptake of calcium causes the pollen tube to rupture, and release its sperm into the ovule.
 Pistil feeding assays in which plants were fed diphenyl iodonium chloride (DPI) suppressed ROS concentrations in Arabidopsis, which in turn prevented pollen tube rupture.

-Bryophytes

-Bryophyte is a traditional name used to refer to all embryophytes (land plants) that do not have true vascular tissue and are therefore called "non-vascular plants".
-Some bryophytes do have specialised tissues for the transport of water; however, since these do not contain lignin, they are not considered true vascular tissue.

-Ferns

-A fern is a member of a group of roughly 12,000 species of vascular plants that reproduce via spores and have neither seeds nor flowers.
-They differ from mosses by being vascular (i.e. having water-conducting vessels).
-They have stems and leaves, like other vascular plants.
-Most ferns have what are called fiddleheads that expand into fronds, which are each delicately divided.

-Gymnosperms

-The gymnosperms are a group of seed producing plants that includes conifers, Cycads, Ginkgo, and Gnetales.
-The term "gymnosperm" comes from the Greek composite word γυμνόσπερμος (γυμνός gymnos, "naked" and σπέρμα sperma, "seed"), meaning "naked seeds", after the unenclosed condition of their seeds (called ovules in their unfertilised state).
-Their naked condition stands in contrast to the seeds and ovules of flowering plants (angiosperms), which are enclosed within an ovary.
-Gymnosperm seeds develop either on the surface of scales or leaves, often modified to form cones, or at the end of short stalks as in Ginkgo.